Vandivier/afterecon/content/2014-11-14-american-thinkerthe-mind-boggling-implications-of-a-bitcoin-economy.md

 ---
-title: American Thinker:The Mind-Boggling Implications of a Bitcoin Economy
+title: "American Thinker:The Mind-Boggling Implications of a Bitcoin Economy"
 date: 2014-11-14 16:07:00
 author: John Vandivier
 ---